Summer Bash: History

-2016: Blackpool

 After a successful inaugural Summer Bash in Blackpool in 2015 it returned to Blackpool in 2016 with mostly local derbies being played apart from Bradford vs Leigh and Sheffield Eagles vs London Broncos not being geographical derbies and were based on league positions.
 Once again, the League 1 Cup final took place as the opening game to the weekend.

-2017: Blackpool

 The event returned to Blackpool's Bloomfield Road for a third consecutive year after the previous years record attendances.
 The Summer Bash once again opened with the League 1 Cup final.

-2018: Blackpool

 The event returned to Blackpool's Bloomfield Road for a fourth consecutive year after the previous years record attendances.
 The Summer Bash this year opened with a Women's Super League fixture.

-2019: Blackpool

 The event returned to Blackpool's Bloomfield Road for a fifth consecutive year.

-2020: Blackpool

 The 2020 Summer Bash was scheduled to return to Blackpool for a sixth consecutive year, however was cancelled due to the COVID-19 pandemic in the United Kingdom.

-2021: Blackpool

 The 2021 Summer Bash was also cancelled due to the COVID-19 pandemic in the United Kingdom.
 Fixtures were never released.